dmzoneill/authy-gnupass-totp/README.md

 it works by copying the totp lines to an entry in gpnupass called totp/all.\
 The gnu pass entry consist of all your totp secrets, for all your accounts,\
 in once place.
 I have created a sync script to update the pass entry.\
-TOTP views conists of a bash script, curses and python gtk solutions.
+TOTP views consists of a bash script, curses and python gtk solutions.

 ## ToDo
 - browser plugin